djkpengjun/PaymentService/README.md

 ## Roadmap to enhance the project

-   1) To achieve better response speed, cache should be utilized Either through redis or memcache,  the disable & enable actions should be broadcase to update the cache
+   1) To achieve better response speed, cache should be utilized either through redis or memcache,  the disable & enable update should be broadcast to the persistent cache

    2) deployment file need to be defined for kubernetes integration

-   3) Spring WebFlux should be used since it uses neety under the hood to support larger volume of requests
+   3) Spring WebFlux should be used since it uses netty under the hood to support larger volume of requests

    4) Spring Cache annotaion needs to be integrated with sprint redis